Programs

 1. College Enrollment

-• Attend a mainstream college class
+• Attend a community college class

 • Request accommodations through the college’s Office for Students with Disabilities